TechMatt1337/CMSC430Final/README.md

 I have included an image in this repo detailing the issue titled `gcissues.png`.
 Even with these errors and as far I can tell, the program is successful in implementing the garbage collector.
 All tests ran via the `tests.rkt` program will implement this garbage collector.

+## Boehm GC License Information

+Copyright (c) 1988, 1989 Hans-J. Boehm, Alan J. Demers Copyright (c) 1991-1996 by Xerox Corporation.
+All rights reserved.
+Copyright (c) 1996-1999 by Silicon Graphics.
+All rights reserved.
+Copyright (c) 1999-2004 Hewlett-Packard Development Company, L.P.

+The file linux_threads.c is also
+Copyright (c) 1998 by Fergus Henderson.
+All rights reserved.

+The files Makefile.am, and configure.in are
+Copyright (c) 2001 by Red Hat Inc. All rights reserved.

+Several files supporting GNU-style builds are copyrighted by the Free Software Foundation, and carry a different license from that given below.

+THIS MATERIAL IS PROVIDED AS IS, WITH ABSOLUTELY NO WARRANTY EXPRESSED OR IMPLIED.
+ANY USE IS AT YOUR OWN RISK.

+Permission is hereby granted to use or copy this program for any purpose,  provided the above notices are retained on all copies.
+Permission to modify the code and to distribute modified code is granted, provided the above notices are retained, and a notice that the code was modified is included with the above copyright notice.

+A few of the files needed to use the GNU-style build procedure come with slightly different licenses, though they are all similar in spirit.
+A few are GPL'ed, but with an exception that should cover all uses in the collector.
+(If you are concerned about such things, I recommend you look at the notice in config.guess or ltmain.sh.)

 ### Honor Pledge